cdozdil/OptiScaler/Config.md

 When using `Event`s for syncing output `SyncAfterDx12=false` is usually more performant.

-**These settings are game and hardware dependent, for optimal performance the user needs to tweak them per game.**
+**These settings are game and hardware dependent.
+Default values are set for balanced performance and stable image, for high performance the user might need to tweak them per game.**

 These can be changed from the in-game menu with real-time results (except `UseDelayedInit`).